 The attorneys at Noteboom—The Law Firm, have extensive experience helping parents cope with the aftermath of a child’s injury or neglect.
 We understand the emotions involved—after all, you love your child and cannot fathom someone causing (or failing to prevent) injury or neglect.
 We have almost four decades of experience helping people like you face an untenable situation, receive the help and the financial compensation you need and deserve.
 While money does not change what happened to your child, it can make getting your lives back on track easier.

-Signs of neglect may not always be readily apparent so you may not know when to contact a childcare injury lawyer; children typically receive their share of bumps and bruises simply from playing.
+Signs of neglect may not always be readily apparent so you may not know when to contact a Fort Worth daycare injury attorney; children typically receive their share of bumps and bruises simply from playing.
 If, however, a parent notices the following, daycare neglect should definitely be considered:

 Negligent actions on the part of a daycare or childcare facility that can lead to injury and/or neglect include: